A Complete Cheat Sheet for Clinical Documentation

 How can private practitioners improve their clinical documentation skills?

-While every practitioner writing something will have their methods for writing documentation, here are some helpful and valuable strategies to help you improve yours:
+While every practitioner writing something will have their own methods for writing documentation, here are some helpful and valuable strategies for clinical documentation improvement:

 Standardize your notes

 Certain guidelines relevant to your industry apply to clinical documentation.
-Sticking to these standards will save time when creating your documentation and ensure your notes are organized and easy to read.
+Sticking to these standards will save time when creating your documentation, ensure accurate records, and ensure that your notes are easy to read.

 Take inspiration from others

-Within your field, numerous practitioners will be known for their fantastic documentation.
+Numerous practitioners in your field are known for their fantastic documentation.
+Reviewing medical record documentation by others can be a good practice.
 Look at how they take their notes, and don't be afraid to ask for advice.

 Feedback